 Conclusion of Former Yugoslavia

 The Eastern Europe region has seen enormous economic gains.
 Many progressive Eastern European countries have been accepted into the EU.
-The transition from communism to capitalism is only one part of the geography and history of Eastern Europe.

 Source: Former Yugoslavia